Unveiling the Enigma: Triggers of Ovarian Cysts in Young Women

 Ovarian follicle abnormalities can also contribute to the development of cysts in young females.
 Ovarian follicles are small sacs within the ovaries that contain developing eggs.
 In some cases, these follicles may fail to release an egg during the menstrual cycle and instead continue to grow, forming cysts.

 Furthermore, a condition called functional cysts can occur when the sacs that normally release eggs during ovulation do not dissolve after releasing an egg.
 Instead, they accumulate fluid and become cysts.
-These types of cysts are usually harmless and on their own within a few menstrual cycles.
+These types of cysts are usually harmless and resolve on their own within a few menstrual cycles.

 Endometriosis